How To Measure For A Stairlift

 Make sure you use a strong metal tape measure though as a floppy tape measure will not provide accurate measurements.
 Remember to always check your measurements twice!

-Step By Step Guide For Measuring For A Stairlift
+Step By Step Guide, How to Measure For A Stairlift

 Step 1 – Left Or Right